Sky Swatter: Slammer

-Slammer was the second and final S&S Power Sky Swatter to be built, and the only one installed in Europe.
+Slammer was the second and final S&S Power Sky Swatter to be built, and the only in Europe.
 It debuted on 28 March 2005 at Thorpe Park.

 Slammer was plagued with reliability issues starting from its opening in 2005; the ride would get stuck with the arm locked at the top of the tower.
-The opening of the ride was delayed from the park's opening day (March 26) to March 28, and shut down for more than two weeks following a fault on the second day of operation.
-In another incident during the 2006 season, the levelling mechanism failed on March 18, leaving riders trapped at a 45 degree angle.
+The opening of the ride was delayed from the start of season by two days, and shut for more than two weeks following a fault on its second day of operation.
+On March 18, 2006, the levelling mechanism failed, leaving riders trapped at a 45-degree angle.
+In 2010, Slammer closed before the end of the season and experienced faults preventing the full lift of the arm at the start of 2011.

-Slammer was closed before the end of the 2010 season and had faults preventing the full lift of the arm at the start of 2011.
-Between 2012 and 2014, Slammer went through major downtime.
+Between 2012 and 2014, Slammer suffered prolonged downtime.
 For 2012, Slammer did not open until October.
 All signage for the ride was removed at the end of 2012, giving the impression that Thorpe Park was not planning to open the ride anytime soon.
-For Fright Nights in 2013, the ride was completely removed from the actual park map which suggested the ride was going to close.
-However, at the start of the 2014 season, the ride could be seen testing with sand-filled dummies, suggesting that the ride would open again.
+For Fright Nights in 2013, the ride was removed from the actual park map.
+However, at the start of the 2014 season, the ride could be seen testing again.

-Slammer was operational for the 2015 season starting in May, opening later than the rest of the park and closing when the park closed.
-The ride was also closed at 3 pm for a 15-minute inspection.
-Even though the ride was operational, Slammer ceased operation in the park occasionally due to technical or mechanical errors.
-Slammer remained closed for the duration of that year's Fright Nights, but could be seen operating occasionally before it was closed for the season on October 15.
+Slammer reopened for the 2015 season from May, operating for most the season.
+The ride would be closed at 3 pm daily for a 15-minute inspection.
+It then remained closed for part of that year's Fright Nights Halloween event.
+It then had a successful 2016 season.

-Slammer had a successful 2016 season, with the ride being one of the more reliable rides in the park for that year.
-On Wednesday, October 26, Slammer gave its final rides of the season.
+It April 2017, after a brief period of operation, Thorpe Park announced Slammer would remain closed for the rest the season.
+On May 4, after 12 years service at the resort, Thorpe Park stated Slammer had closed permanently and would be removed to make way for future attractions.
+However, the ride stayed in situ nonoperational for many years.

-Shortly after the 2017 season started in April, Thorpe Park announced Slammer was closed for the season, likely due to continued technical issues.
-On May 4, 2017, after 12 years service at the resort, Thorpe Park stated Slammer would be closed permanently and instead would be removed to make way for future attractions.
+From 2021 to 2023, the Black Mirror Labyrinth utilized Slammer's old queue.

-In 2021, "Black Mirror Labyrinth" is set to utilise the rides queue, and the abandoned ride system has been left as scenery.
+As of February 2025, Removal of Slammer has begun, with large pieces of the rides structure being cut up on site and removed from the structure with a large crane.